DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```
 #### Creating the Main Page

-I decided that I was going to write a basic demonstration of a user authentication.
-For this I wanted to present the user with a form that would allow them to guess some static username and password.
-If they got the login correct it would swap the page content to give them a message.
-Likewise when they failed to authenticate correctly.
-So I started by creating the base page and then would insert other pages as partial views depending on if they attempted to login or if they had attempted to login.
+I decided to write a basic demonstration of user authentication.
+I wanted to present the user with a form that would allow them to guess a static username and password.
+If they got the login correct, it would swap the page content to give them a message; if they failed to authenticate correctly, it would swamp the page content for a failure message.
+I started by creating the base page, and planned to insert other pages as partial views depending on if they had succeeded or failed the login.

 ```html
 @{